 W&M students, faculty and staff receive library privileges at the Williamsburg Regional Library with their W&M ID, including those who do not live in Williamsburg, James City County or York County.

 Circulation and Reserves

-The Circulation and Reserves Department helps patrons identify and locate materials in the library; answers questions about library policies; manages patron records; checks out library materials and equipment such as laptops, iPods, headphones, internet cables, chargers, calculators; and manages course reserves.
-All of the library's materials are available for use within the library, and most items can be borrowed for use outside the building.
+The Circulation and Reserves Department helps patrons identify and locate materials in the library; answers questions about library policies; manages patron records; checks out library materials and equipment, and manages course reserves.
+All of the library’s materials are available for use within the library, and most items can be borrowed for use outside the building.
 The W&M ID card serves as the library card for students, staff, and faculty.
-All patrons have access to their account by visiting clicking on "My Account" located below the catalog search box.
+All patrons have access to their account by visiting clicking on “My Account” located below the catalog search box.
 Contact the Circulation and Reserves Departments at 221-3072 or email@example.com.